Adult Swim: 2019–present

 On May 1, 2023, Adult Swim's start time moved up to 7:00 p.m.
 ET/PT on weekdays and Saturdays, extending the block to eleven hours.
 Ratings data found that 68% of Cartoon Network's overall viewership between the 6 and 8 p.m. hours had been over the age of 18, thus justifying a further expansion of the block.
 The first two weeks of the new schedule—which was anchored by the premiere of Unicorn: Warriors Eternal—brought the hour a 24% increase in overall viewership, and a 38% increase among viewers 18–34.

 On May 17, 2023, Kathleen Finch, CCO of Warner Bros.
 Discovery U.S. Networks Group, announced that a further expansion to the 6:00 p.m.
 ET hour would occur later in the year.
 The change was officially announced on June 7, 2023, and took effect on August 28, 2023: on weekdays, the hour would feature the new block Checkered Past—which features reruns of classic Cartoon Network original series.
 It was later announced on August 8, 2023, that Adult Swim would instead begin at 5:00 p.m., expanding the block to 13 hours.
 ACME Night, a Sunday night movie block, moved from Cartoon Network to Adult Swim following the expansion, starting an hour earlier at 5:00 p.m.
 Adult Swim's rights to the first eight seasons of Bob's Burgers were set to expire in late 2023, though this did not come to pass.
 Instead, a deal was made for Adult Swim and FXX to share the show, with later seasons previously exclusive to FXX first appearing on October 2, 2023.

-On May 17, 2024, Adult Swim announced another new block, Toonami Rewind, consisting of the classic anime Sailor Moon, Dragon Ball Z Kai, and Naruto, using throwback Toonami branding.
-The block launched on May 31, 2024, replacing Checkered Past on Fridays.
+On May 31, 2024, Checkered Past was replaced on Friday evenings by Toonami Rewind, a similar block featuring Sailor Moon, Dragon Ball Z Kai, and Naruto, and similarly using classic Toonami branding from the 2000s.
 No further series were added, and Toonami Rewind ultimately ended on December 27, 2024, with Checkered Past, shrunken down to an hour, regaining Fridays.

 On December 3, 2024, Adult Swim announced that they had reacquired the rights to air Family Guy, which returned to the network on January 1, 2025, with a three-day marathon.
 The network has non-exclusive rights, sharing the series with FXX and Comedy Central, who itself had acquired the rights in September 2024.
 Sister station TBS ended its run of American Dad! on March 24, 2025, with the series moving back to Fox for later seasons; Adult Swim, TBS, and TruTV retain syndication rights through 2030.
-Checkered Past was discontinued on June 27, 2025, with the 5:00 p.m. hour going to further reruns of 20th Television Animation programming.
-King of the Hill is currently set to leave Adult Swim's lineup for the second time on November 21, 2025.
+Checkered Past was first discontinued on June 27, 2025, with the 5:00 p.m. hour going to further reruns of 20th Television Animation programming.
+King of the Hill and Futurama left Adult Swim's lineup for the second time on November 22, 2025 and December 27, 2025, respectively, remaining on FXX.
+Following the loss of both shows, Checkered Past returned unannounced on December 29, 2025, airing weekdays at 5:00 p.m. for an hour once more.